Ryanics/Obsidian-Notes/Arc Cache Config for ZFS.md

 From there, use this command, `sudo nvim /etc/modprobe/zfs.conf` to open the *zfs.conf* file and add the line `options zfs zfs_arc_max=193273528320`.

-Once you are saved, run `sudo dracut -f`.
-This command
+Once you are saved, run `sudo dracut --regenerate-all --force `.
+This command overrides the current intramfs image with a new image that is generated.
+This is used because we added a new line in the zfs.conf file in modprobe.